From BR Bullpen

 Robert Bartmess Friend

 - High School West Lafayette High School

 - Debut April 28, 1951

 - Born November 24, 1930 in Lafayette, IN USA

 Biographical Information

 Bob Friend was a premier pitcher during a long major league career, spending almost all of his time with the Pittsburgh Pirates.
-His career record of 197-230 reflects the fact that much of his career was spent with the losing Pirates of the 1950s and also because he was a hard-luck pitcher who received little run support.
+His career record of 197-230 reflects the fact that much of his career was spent with the losing Buccos of the 1950s and also because he was a hard-luck pitcher who received little run support.
 He won 10 or more games nine times during his 16-year ML career.